-Wainscoting is a great way to elevate a space in your home using trim moulding to add a traditional touch.
+Wainscoting is a great way to elevate a space in your home using trim moulding to add a sophisticated touch.

 You don't have to be a trim carpenter to easily install some beautiful wainscoting in your home on a budget.

 While there are an endless number of styles and methods to choose from, this option, often called "picture-frame moulding" wainscoting, is a great DIY option to achieve that classic look without breaking the bank.

 Skill level: Beginner